rjdbcm/Aspidites/docs/README.rst

     .. tab:: Pragmatic

-        Compiler directives as pragmas that are used inline in woma.
+        Compiler and testing directives as pragmas that are used inline in woma, this is similar to how pragmas are used in Ada.
         `Read More <https://www.adaic.org/resources/add_content/standards/05rm/html/RM-2-8.html>`__

     .. tab:: Functional